Lynnhurst, Minneapolis

 Lynnhurst is a neighborhood in the Southwest community in Minneapolis, Minnesota.
 Its boundaries are 46th Street to the north, Lyndale Avenue to the east, 54th Street to the south, and Penn Avenue to the west.
 It is located along the southeastern shore of Lake Harriet.
 Outflows from the lake run through a parkway for several city blocks to reach Minnehaha Creek.

+Lynnhurst is a part of Minneapolis City Council ward 13 and state legislative district 61B.